 Steering is fluid and well-weighted.
 There's a little laziness in the turn-in, but once you're dialled in, you give it no further thought.
 There's pay-off in the city, because the turning circle is almost black-cab tight – as you'd expect in a car driven by its rear wheels.
 Braking is excellent – not a given on an EV – with a solid pedal and firm stopping.

 What's it like inside?

 Your first impressions are that this is a welcoming, luxurious and tastefully-finished interior.
-The EcoSuite model is leather-lined, soft-touch and packed with equipment.
+The EcoSuite model is leather-lined, soft-touch and packed with equipment, whereas the Sportline is finished in an appealing combination of black leather and alcantara.
 Skoda regulars will relate to the controls and user interface for the infotainment set-up.
 There are very few physical buttons, with most of the car's functions operated through an enormous 13.0-inch touchscreen infotainment display, but compared with the ID.4 it feels traditional and easily mastered on the move.

 Otherwise, it's conventional inside and very practical.
 The driving position is spot on and the visibility is good, although the A-pillars are bulky and cause issues at angled junctions.
 The back seats are very spacious, with as much leg- and headroom as a Kodiaq, while the boot has a capacity of 585 litres with the rear bench in place.
 In short, it's an easy five-seater, and capable of swallowing their luggage easily.

 It will depend on which Enyaq you choose and how you're charging it, but assuming you have the space and facilities for a domestic wallbox installation, eight to 10 hours will be sufficient to get you from flat to full overnight.
 Plan ahead to ensure your longer jaunts include faster 125kW chargers en-route and you can top back up to 80% capacity in 38 minutes.

 There are two models available at first but expect the range to expand rapidly.